django-cms/django-cms-mgmt/tech-committee/tasks-and-decisions-log.md

 1. Add new entry for next meeting from template
 1. Guest intro
 3. Varia: further points raised by Tech Committee members
+    - FYI - Workgroup update: django CMS v4 Roadmap has been created: https://hackmd.io/5Sj6X5XhTJOmZgNj8e_KCw
+    - Victor: CKEditor5 workgroup
+        - do we want to implement the url rest api within the core?
+            - from Andrew: analyze further the importance of the existing in-text plugins, whether we can replace them with ckeditor5 es6 plugins
+        - do we want to use the 3.X branch
+            - we can spec it out and then decide, but probably yes since we don't want to wait for 4.0
+            - Victor to create a follow up call with Alex and Andrew, points:
+                - Victor to write a rough set of specs in a github ticket for the call that we can discuss together
+    - "How to contribute to the documentation"-Training (Nicolai)
+        - Everyone who is involved in django CMS development has to write documentation and should be trained in how to do it
+        - Offer training for documentation tools and documentation writing
+        - Create documentation training workshop
+            - 1h sessions / once a week / 4 weeks
-    - ...
+            - only dCA members
+            - record on video (?)
+        - Schedule follow up meeting -> documentation workgroup
+    - Somebody contact wants to create their own versioning on top of django CMS.
+Can we use any synergies.
 5. news & updates for dCA MarCom
+    - djangocms Pypi is now up and running - key fact: as of now more people can release django cms packages on pypi and updates on github will be published on pypi much faster, this is great news for anyone using pypi (which is, everyone) - see https://pypi.org/user/djangocms/
+    - if there are packages you would like to move under the umbrella of the pypi djangocms user or there are updates to packages already under control of djangocms on pypi pleaes get in touch with the Tech Committee <contact>credentials here</contact>
+        - "keep it in good shape" - high visibly on Google
-6. review log entry together, approve and post
+7. review log entry together, approve and post

 #### Tasks
-- [ ] Mario to create pypi@django-cms.org and django CMS pypi account, ask Angelo to add pypi packages to it, invite TC members to it.
+- [x] Mario to create pypi@django-cms.org and django CMS pypi account, ask Angelo to add pypi packages to it, invite TC members to it.
-- [ ] Define the test structure / installation for Django CMS
-- [ ] Mario to ask travis-ci.org for open source sponsorship
+- [x] Mario to ask travis-ci.org for open source sponsorship
-- [ ] Mario to work with Andrew on roadmap for django CMS v4 (10.11.2020)
+- [x] Mario to work with Andrew on roadmap for django CMS v4 (10.11.2020)
-- [ ] Nicolai to complete workgroup roadmap process
+- [x] Nicolai to complete workgroup roadmap process
-- [ ] Nicolai to build an overall django CMS ecosystem roadmap based on the workgroup roadmaps with the following big picture
+- [x] Nicolai to build an overall django CMS ecosystem roadmap based on the workgroup roadmaps with the following big picture
-- [ ] Nicolai to organize design / ux direction (initially for django-filer svg enhancement, but with a bigger perspective in the mid term)
-   - django CMS v4 Community Release
-   - headless django CMS (tentative / proposal)
-#### Decisions
-- Enter first decision here

-## Thursday 05.11.2020
+## Thursday 05.11.2020 (WiP, upcoming Meeting)

 #### Agenda Points
 <small>TBD in in the first 5 min of the meeting</small>